 Caibarién doesn’t have any impressive tourist attractions besides a few nice colonial buildings on the main square, and the statue of the Giant Crab (which became the emblem of the city); it’s simply a typical Cuban town and a perfect place for immersing yourself in the local way of life, interact with the locals, and perhaps enjoy a drink or eat in one of the local restaurant or in a paladar (private home restaurant).
 Its Malecon (seaside boulevard) has recently been redone with a new road, palm trees, and several bars and cafés.

 • Commonly called "La Villa Blanca" (the White City)

 • Population (2009): 37,902 inhabitants

-Given the increasing number of all-inclusive resorts in the region (in the off-shore cayos) and the increased demand for hotels' staff, the Cuban government recently built a new neighborhood in Caibarién composed of several apartment buildings to accommodate employees working in the tourist pole of Cayo Santa Maria, Cayo Ensenachos and Cayo Las Brujas.
-An excellent initiative because many of them were living before in the city of Santa Clara and had to spend three hours daily to get to/from work!
+Given the increasing number of all-inclusive resorts in the region (in the off-shore cayos) and the increased demand for hotels' staff, the Cuban government built a new neighborhood in Caibarién composed of several apartment buildings to accommodate employees working in the tourist pole of Cayo Santa Maria, Cayo Ensenachos and Cayo Las Brujas.
+An excellent initiative because many of them were living in the city of Santa Clara and had to spend three hours daily to get to/from work!

 Click to view our Gallery of Caibarien.